toa-io/toa/extensions/exposition/documentation/octets.md

 ```

 If the `octets:store` directive contains a `workflow`, the response is [multipart](protocol.md#multipart-types).
-The first message represents the created Entry,
+The first part represents the created Entry, which is sent immediately after the BLOB is stored,
-while subsequent messages are results from the workflow endpoints.
+while subsequent parts are results from the workflow endpoints, sent as soon as they are available.

-In case a workflow endpoint returns an error, the error message is sent, and the response is closed.
+In case a workflow endpoint returns an `Error`, the error part is sent, and the response is closed.
-Error's properties are added to the error message, among with the `step` identifier.
+Error's properties are added to the error part, among with the `step` identifier.

 ```
 201 Created